idio-lang/DIPS/source/idio-design/idio-look.rst

 and, to be honest, I find it less appealing than the clumsy variant.
 The line-continuation style has the decency to be consistent.

+.. rst-class:: center

+\*

+Actually, when I came to write the :term:`metacircular evaluator` in :file:`evaluate.idio` I gave up and used the "wrapped" form.
+Mostly because it was easier to convince my editor to line the elements up to preserve my sanity.

+It's OK, in the end.

 Infix Operators
 ===============